disneystreaming/smithy4s/modules/docs/markdown/06-guides/dynamic.md

 you can use any interpreter that requires one: code generation is just **a means to derive** such a data structure automatically from your Smithy model.

 This all is why **you don't _need_ code generation** to benefit from the interpreters - you just need a way to instantiate a Smithy4s Service (or Schema, if that's what your interpreter operates on).
+And providing instances of Services and Schemas is exactly what the Dynamic module of smithy4s does.

+## The Dynamic way

+In the previous section, we looked at the steps performed at build time to generate code:

+- Read Smithy files
+- Build a Smithy model
+- Generate Scala files with Smithy4s schemas.

+Don't be fooled - although we had Smithy files as the input and Scala files as the output, the really important part was getting from the Smithy model to the **Service and Schema instances** representing it.
+The Dynamic module of smithy4s provides a way to **do this at runtime**.

+And the runtime part?
+It's the same as before!
+The Service and Schema interfaces are identical regardless of the static/dynamic usecase, and so are the interpreters (that is, assuming they're written correctly).